OfficerChul/Online-Networking-Platform/README.md

 * **All user interactions are GUI based.**
 * **Data persists regardless of whether or not a user is connected.
 If a user disconnects and reconnects, their data are still present.**

+*Should delete the stuff above and add in the general run-down on how to run the program*

 ## Description of Each Class

 * **Account**